Normation/rudder/tree/20_cfe_basics/README.md

-# NCF

 ## 20_cfe_basics

-This directory contains librairies with utility bodies that can be reused.
-Most notably, it contains the cfengine standard librairy.
+This directory contains libraries with utility bodies that can be reused.
+Most notably, it contains the cfengine standard library.

 The `cfengine` folder contains the CFEngine stdlib from 3.15.1.